sindresorhus/merge-descriptors/README.md

 ### merge(destination, source, overwrite)

-Merge properties from `source` object onto `destination` object, preserving each property's descriptors.
+Merge all "own" properties from `source` object onto `destination` object, including non-enumerable "own" properties, preserving each property's descriptors.
 The `overwrite` argument is optional and has default value `true`.
 If `overwrite == true` then existing properties on `destination` will be overwritten.
 If `overwrite == false`, existing properties on `destination` will not be overwritten.
 Returns the destination object.

 ## License